emerge-lang/compiler/roadmap.md

          test the implementation.
     4. deal with the wrapper mutability problem: do types need to be generic on mutability?
     5. add `sealed` interfaces as in Kotlin
-25. get rid of BuiltinBaseType: declare all builtins in emerge source.
+24. get rid of BuiltinBaseType: declare all builtins in emerge source.
 Unit, Any, Int, ...
-26. implement weak references
+25. implement weak references
-27. extend InvocationExpression
+26. extend InvocationExpression
     1. ~~handle constructors~~
     2. when checking `objRef.method()` error if `method` is a property
       (will be implemented with function types later on)
-28. exceptions
+27. error handling
     1. `throw` statement
-    2. `nothrow` scope modifier
+    2. `Throwable` for everything that can be thrown, `Exception : Throwable` for recoverable errors, `Error : Throwable` for unrecoverable errors. `Error` cannot be `catch`ed
+    3. `Exception`s are checked - must be declared on the signature.
+Errors can be omitted.
+This removes the need for a `nothrow` modifier
-    3. try+catch+finally
+    4. try+catch+finally
-       * a catch-all makes the try block nothrow, allowing nothrow functions to do risky things provided they do a catchall
-    4. deallocation should be nothrow.
-Dealing with errors/exceptions during finalization requires a fallback error handling.
-Probably this should just be a panic like in rust.
-In that case: look into how rusts panic is defined and how it behaves, its probably not simple and the rust devs put a ton of thought into it
+28. Index operator `obj[index]` to `operator fun get(index)` and `operator fun set(index)`
+    1. index access can always throw IndexOutOfBounds; work out a nothrow alternative.
+Maybe `.safeGet(index)` returning `Either`?
 29. limit c-interface to standard library
     1. upgrade the compilers CLI interface to a configuration via a proper config format.
 NOT YAML!
 Maybe TOML, maybe PKL.
 Should have schema
     2. implement dependencies between input modules/source sets